DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/scrollintoview.md

 `target`&#160; | Function &#124; String &#124; Selector &#124; Snapshot &#124; Promise | Identifies the webpage element to scroll to.
 See [Select Target Elements](#select-target-elements).
 `options`&#160;*(optional)* | Object | A set of options with additional parameters for the action.
 See [Options](#options).

-The following example shows how to use the `t.scrollIntoView` action to scroll the webpage until the element is in the viewport.
+The following example shows how to use the `t.scrollIntoView` action to scroll the webpage until the element is in the viewport:

 {% include actions/scrollintoview-example.md %}